kloimhardt/bb-web/README.md

 ## Getting Started

-Click on https://kloimhardt.github.io/guestbook_0.html for a first idea (use Chrome browser for best performance).
+Click on [Guestbook online](https://kloimhardt.github.io/guestbook_0.html) for a first idea (use Chrome browser for best performance).

 Then download the zip file of this `bb-web` repository via Github's `Code` button above.
 Unzip it, thereby creating some directory called `bb-web-master` or similar.